 What is your pelvic floor?

-With that kind of high-pressure, ‘round-the-clock job, it’s no surprise that an estimated 24% of women have one or more pelvic floor disorders— or that this percentage increases to 50% as we age.
-Your pelvic floor includes your outer core and inner core muscles, but most of what constitutes your pelvic floor sits just underneath your pelvis, where it serves three main functions:
+With that kind of high-pressure, ‘round-the-clock job, it’s no surprise that an estimated 24% of women have one or more pelvic floor disorders — or that this percentage increases to 50% as we age.
+Your pelvic floor includes a group of muscles, ligaments, and nerves at the bottom of your pelvis that serve three main functions:

 making sure the bottom doesn’t literally fall out of your body (but if you experience pelvic organ prolapse, you have options!)